I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 The worst time of year to go on safari in Tanzania is between mid-March and mid-May as this is the long rainy season.
 Although wildlife viewing is still good at this time of year, the strong rains can really put a dampener on your experience.

-The best time to visit Tanzania for the wildebeest migration is late July to September when millions of Wildebeests cross the crocodile-infested mara river in the north of the Serengeti.
+The best time to visit Tanzania to see the great wildebeest migration is late July to mid-October when millions of wildebeests cross the crocodile-infested Mara River in the north of the Serengeti into the Maasai Mara and then back again.

 Best Time to Visit Tanzania for Baby Animals

-This creates ideal conditions for the calving season to commence.
+This creates ideal conditions for the calving season to begin.
 During these two months or so, over 8,000 baby animals are born each day, attracting many visitors to the area to witness this miracle of nature.
-The sudden abundance of easy prey also attracts many predators to the area who also need to eat and feed their own young.
+The sudden abundance of easy prey also attracts many predators to the area, who also need to eat and feed their own young.

-I don’t know about you, but seeing a baby wildebeest plopping on the ground and immediately trying to stand up on its wobbly legs, just has to bring a smile to your face.
+I don’t know about you, but seeing a baby wildebeest being born and immediately trying to stand up on its wobbly legs just has to bring a smile to your face.

 Other herbivores start to give birth with the arrival of the short rains in November.
 Gazelles, impalas, giraffes and zebras are some of the many animals that start to have their young.
 Therefore the second best time to see baby animals in Tanzania is November and December.